 Short Circuit Current(Isc)

-Short circuit current represents the maximum amperage that the panel will produce.
+The short circuit current represents the maximum amperage that the panel will produce.
 However, it is the maximum amperage at zero volts.
-This current comes in to play when wiring panels in parallel.
+This current comes into play when wiring panels in parallel.
 Solar charge controllers will list a max current that the charger can handle from the panel array.
-Therefor to find this number, multiply the short circuit current by the number of panels in parallel.
+Therefore, to find this number, multiply the short circuit current by the number of panels in parallel.

 Current at Pmax(Impp)